johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Connecting to the database and adding the SQL connection to our Repository
 - NOTE!
 Also updating handlers on the side to handle errors when rendering templates
 ### Setting up models
+### Cleaning up our code
+- NOTE!
+Tests are now broken, will be handled later